 16In the electoral data made public by the Interior Ministry, information on candidates' political parties is often missing, imprecise or incomplete.
-In contrast, journalists at Le Monde, since the 1980s, have done a very detailed job of classifying each candidate depending on her party.
+In contrast, journalists at Le Monde, since the 1980s, have done a very detailed job at classifying each candidate depending on her party.
 We thank the newspaper for agreeing to share this information with us.
 In the online Appendix Section B, we detail for each election the list of the parties running, the coalitions at play, and how we classified parties when ambiguous.
+Note that we use the broad denomination "right-wing party" for the main right-wing party in France given it kept changing its official name during our period of interest different data sources.